inercia/terraform-provider-kubeadm/docs/FAQ.md

     the provider will automatically generate a new token when the old one has expired or has been removed.

-* Automatic drain of nodes, removal from etcd cluster... on node destruction. (see [this issue](https://github.com/inercia/terraform-provider-kubeadm/issues/5))
+* Automatic draining of nodes, removal from etcd cluster... on node destruction. (see [this issue](https://github.com/inercia/terraform-provider-kubeadm/issues/5))

     You can install a [destroy-time provisioner](https://www.terraform.io/docs/provisioners/index.html#destroy-time-provisioners)
     that will drain the node from the etcd cluster.
 In case of masters running `etcd`,